 “. . . there are as many as 2,000 acupuncture points on the human body, which are connected by 20 pathways (12 main, 8 secondary) called meridians.
 These meridians conduct energy, or qi (pronounced “chi”), between the surface of the body and its internal organs.
 Each point has a different effect on the qi that passes through it.
 Qi is believed to help regulate balance in the body.
 It is influenced by the opposing forces of yin and yang, which represent positive and negative energy and forces in the universe and human body.
 Acupuncture is believed to keep the balance between yin and yang, thus allowing for the normal flow of qi throughout the body and restoring health to the mind and body.”

 Since the 1970s, the World Health Organization has recognized Acupuncture and Oriental Medicine as effective treatment for nearly 4 dozen ailments.
 In 1997 the National Institute of Health released a consensus statement that discussed the accepted use of acupuncture as a confirmed treatment for a number of ailments.
 The Veteran Affairs also recognizes acupuncture in treatment of Vets.

 Is Acupuncture Safe?

 Acupuncture is safe when performed by a licensed professional.
 In my opinion, it is always preferred to use a practitioner that uses sterile single use needles.
 There are also different types of needles that can contribute to discomfort or to a pain-less experience.
-The ‘Mercedes’ of painless needles are called ‘Seirin‘.
+The ‘Mercedes’ of body painless needles are called ‘Seirin‘.
 Dr. Skip prefers Auricular Acupuncture where the use of ASP French needles are placed in the ear.
 These needles stay in the ear for 3 to 5 days, effectively giving the patient extended acupuncture and symptom relief.

 There are a few rare instances where acupuncture may not be for you: